dclexplorer/book/src/features/in-world-ui.md

 ```

 This example demonstrates how to create and render a UI canvas texture in a virtual world.
 You can either use the in-world UI as a texture applied to a 3D object or render a regular 2D UI.

+# Examples
+You can find example scenes demonstrating the use of the new lighting components in the [examples repo](https://github.com/dclexplorer/experimental-example-scenes).

+Look for folders prefixed with `in-world-ui` for examples using this feature.